Ainuvain/Ainuvain.github.io/_posts/2022-07-21-Committed.md

 tags: git security tryhackme
 ---

 Committed is a challenge room in TryHackMe about accidental git commits.
-Link to the challenge [tryhackme.com/room/committed](https://tryhackme.com/room/committed)
+Link to the challenge: <a href="https://tryhackme.com/room/committed" target="_blank">tryhackme.com/room/committed</a>

 **Contents**
 * list